WestDRI/wgpages/content/chapel202203/chapel-02-task-parallelism.md

 >
 > writeln('the maximum value in x is: ', gmax);
 > ```
 > Write a parallel code to find the maximum value in the array `x`.
-Be careful: the number of threads
+Be careful: the number of threads should not be
-> should not be excessive.
+> excessive.
 Best to use `numthreads` to organize parallel loops.
+For each thread compute the `start` and `finish`
+> indices of its array elements and cycle through them to find the local maximum.
+Then in the main thread cycle through
+> all local maxima to find the global maximum.

 > ## Discussion
 > Run the code of last Exercise using different number of threads, and different sizes of the array `x` to
 > see how the execution time changes.
 For example:
 > ```sh
-> time ./exercise7 --m=8 --numthreads=1
+> time ./gmax --m=8 --numthreads=1
 > ```
 >
 > Discuss your observations.
 Is there a limit on how fast the code could run?